The subject of this Thematic Working Group is Traffic Safety and Security.

 DVS: Pieter van Vliet (moderator) & Iris de Jong (rapporteur)

-ITS/CNTK: Justyna Wacowska-Slezak & Dagmara Jankowska
+ITS/IK: Justyna Wacowska-Slezak & Dagmara Jankowska

 KTI: Arpad Torok